ChrisNeedham200/loadimpact-docs/jekyll/_v4/frequently-asked-questions/loadimpact-version-comparison-differences.md

 <h2>Purpose</h2>

-An overview of some key differences between Load Impact 3.0 and 4.0.
+An overview of some key differences between LoadImpact 3.0 and 4.0.

 ***